R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 ![repo-created](./images/repo-created.png)

-Create a new issue on that repo:
+You will also find the following issue on that repo:
 ![issue-created](./images/issue-created.png)